NicholasBoss/DataStructureTutorial/tree.md

 # The Binary Tree Data Structure
 The `Binary Tree` Data Structure can be used to store sorted data within a list.

 For example, You have a data set that is disorganized from your quick note taking skills from a test you completed some time ago.
-YOu now want to create an organized method to make your data interpretable but you don't want duplicate data entered.
+You now want to create an organized method to make your data interpretable but you don't want duplicate data entered.
 An example of this in code would be:
 ```python
 class BST: